SuyogSoti/suyogsoti.github.io/_posts/2017-06-01-welcome-my-website.markdown

 Jekyll then creates a directory called myApp.
 I am not going to go into how it works because this post is not meant to be a tutorial.
 I just wanted to introduce you to the technology behind this website.

 I hope that you enjoy what I have to talk about.
 Please be nice in the comments sections.
 We are all here because we are interested whatever the post is talking about.
-Also please pardon the grammer mistakes I have/will inevitable make in the future.
+Also please pardon the grammar mistakes I have/will inevitably make in the future.
 I am not an english major!

 Thank You